Company

 myPRwire is a press release distribution operation founded in London in 2004.
 We route announcements to named journalists at 1,114 newsrooms across 86 markets, in 22 languages.

 We operate as a single managed layer.
 Drafting, routing, dispatch, and the coverage record are handled by one team, on one contract, with one auditable output.
+Every stage has a named person responsible and a written record of what was done.
+The dispatch record — routing map, timestamps, translation confirmations, approval chain — is retained and available to the client on request.

 Routing decisions are named, not algorithmic.
 Each release is matched to journalists by sector beat, outlet tier, and seniority — delivered direct where the desk holds a contact, and via wire where it does not.
+The routing map is reviewed quarterly; dead contacts are removed, not archived.
+Journalists who have changed beats or moved outlets are updated in the map before the next release goes out.

 Operating model